chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 | Popularity | 5% |
 | Recency | 5% |

-Mood similarity and genre relevance are the main ranking factors, ensuring that recommendations remain strongly related to the user's selected mood.
-Rating quality, popularity, and recency are also considered to improve the overall recommendation quality.
+Mood similarity and genre relevance are given the highest importance so that recommendations remain strongly related to the user's selected mood.

-The recommendation engine also applies quality filters to remove movies with very low ratings or insufficient rating data.

-More details about the recommendation engine are available in the `recommendation` folder.
+Rating quality, popularity, and recency are also considered to improve the overall quality of the recommendations.

+The system applies additional quality and relevance filters before returning the **Top 10 recommendations**.

+---

+## Supported Moods

+MoodFlix currently supports six mood categories:

+- 😀 Happy
+- 😢 Sad
+- 😌 Relaxed
+- 🤩 Excited
+- 💗 Romantic
+- 😰 Stressed

+Each mood is mapped to relevant movie genres and descriptive keywords used by the recommendation engine.

+---

-## Mood-Aware Recommendation Process
+## Recommendation Process

-The mood-aware recommendation process works as follows:
+The main recommendation process is:

-1. The user selects a mood such as Happy, Sad, Relaxed, Excited, Romantic, or Stressed.
+1. The user selects a mood.
-2. The selected mood is mapped to related genres and descriptive keywords stored in the MySQL database.
+2. The frontend sends the selected mood to the Django API.
+3. The backend retrieves the mood profile from MySQL.
-3. Movie genres and tags are combined to create movie content features.
+4. Movie genres and tags are used as content features.
-4. TF-IDF converts the movie features and mood profile into numerical vectors.
+5. TF-IDF converts movie features and the mood profile into numerical vectors.
-5. Cosine Similarity measures how closely each movie matches the selected mood.
-6. Genre relevance is calculated based on how well the movie genres match the mood genres.
+6. Cosine Similarity calculates the similarity between the mood and each movie.
-7. Rating quality, popularity, and recency are also calculated.
+7. Genre relevance, rating quality, popularity, and recency are calculated.
-8. These factors are combined into a final recommendation score.
+8. The factors are combined into a final recommendation score.
 9. Quality and relevance filters are applied.
-10. The Top 10 highest-ranked movies are returned to the user.
+10. The Top 10 ranked movies are returned to the React frontend.

-This approach allows MoodFlix to provide recommendations based on both the user's mood and the content of each movie.
+---

-## Movie Information and Posters
+## Movie Details

+Users can select a recommended movie to open its **Movie Details** page.

-Core movie information is based on the **MovieLens dataset**.
-MovieLens link data is used to map movies to external movie identifiers.
+Core movie information is based on the **MovieLens dataset**, while MovieLens link data is used to connect movies with external movie identifiers.

-**TMDb (The Movie Database)** is used to retrieve additional movie information for the user interface, including:
+The backend uses the **TMDb API** to retrieve additional movie information, including:

-- Movie posters
+- Movie poster
-- Movie overview
+- Overview
 - Runtime
 - Release date
 - Director